Comment on page

 If you lose the cork that comes with your climate clock in a pinch you can also use a twist tie to secure the doors stay closed while using the clock out in the field:

-The top back lip of your Climate Clock has a 45-degree angle cut into it for the purposes of hanging on a wall with a french cleat.
+If the top back lip of your Climate Clock has a 45-degree angle cut into it, this is called a french cleat and can be used to hang on a wall with a matching french cleat.
 You can affix an upward-pointing cleat to a wall to make a home for your Climate Clock to be displayed.
 This way it can easily be removed to use in the field and just as easily returned.

 One or more DC barrel power cable extensions may have been included inside your clock.
 You can use them on either side of the power supply that makes sense for your setup.
 Hopefully, these make it easier to hang your clock or charge it safely.